echuck66/ASPNETMVCCoreTest/README.md

 [IdentityServer4 and Entity Framework](http://docs.identityserver.io/en/release/quickstarts/8_entity_framework.html)

-The two migration steps are about halfway down the page:
+The two migration steps are about halfway down the page.

 ### Migration for PersistedGrantDbContext: